dnmanveet/Dog-Cat-Classification/README.md

 The dataset can downloadd by using `untar_data` function to which we must pass a URL as an argument and which will download and extract the data.

-## The Model built by now using fast.ai library is now is 96% (2019) accurate whch is very much better than the paper accuracy with is 59.12% in 2012.
+## The Model built using fast.ai library is now it is 96% (2019) accurate whch is very much better than the paper accuracy with is 59.12% in 2012.